What Does It Mean to be a U.S. Citizen?

 1. Permanent Residence Status

-If you have a close relative who is a U.S. citizen or a lawful permanent resident, they may be able to sponsor you.
-This is one of the most common pathways to obtaining a Green Card.
+• Family Sponsorship: If you have a close relative who is a U.S. citizen or a lawful permanent resident, they may be able to sponsor your application for a Green Card.
+This pathway represents one of the most common routes to obtaining permanent residency in the United States.

 Get free and fast advice via WhatsApp for any questions you have!